cmartell5/hawaii-climate-analysis/README.md

   Use the SQLAlchemy automap_base() function to reflect my tables into classes, and then save references to the classes named station and measurement.

-  Link Python to the database by creating a SQLAlchemy session.
+  Link Python code to the database by creating a SQLAlchemy session.

   Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.